magaman/home-assistant/Bug Zapper Automation/readme.md

-## 🐞 Bug Zapper - Noon to Dawn with Rain Check (v1.0)
+## 🐞 Bug Zapper - Flexible Schedule with Rain Check (v2.0)

-This Home Assistant automation blueprint turns on an outdoor bug zapper at **noon** if the weather is dry, turns it off at **dawn** or when it starts raining, and resumes after the rain if noon was rainy or the zapper was stopped by rain.
+This blueprint lets you run your outdoor bug zapper on your own schedule.
+For the on and off triggers you can choose either a fixed time or a sun event (sunrise, sunset, dawn or dusk) and mix them however you like.
+Dawn and dusk are based on the sun rising above or falling below 6° elevation.
+If it starts raining the zapper is turned off and it will automatically resume once the weather clears as long as your chosen off time hasn't passed.

 ### 💡 Features
-- Turns on a switch at **12:00 PM** if weather is not `rainy`
-- Turns **off at dawn** (sunrise) or immediately if it starts raining
-- If it was rainy at noon or rain stops the zapper later, it will turn the zapper **back on when the rain clears**, only before dawn
+- Select a time or sun event to turn the zapper **on**
+- Select a time or sun event to turn the zapper **off**
+- Mix time and sun triggers however you like (dawn/dusk use the sun's -6° elevation)
+- Pauses operation while raining and resumes when dry
-- Uses an `input_boolean` helper to track rain-delayed activations
+- Uses an `input_boolean` helper to track rain-delayed starts

 ---